diemol/selenium-grid-and-docker-workshop/exercise-2/README.md

 3. Head to the Grid UI, and see how tests get executed.
 4. When you are done, under the `exercise-2` directory, type `Ctrl+C` to stop the Grid and then `docker-compose -f docker-compose-v3-dynamic-grid.yml down`
 5. Explore the `assets` directory, check the capabilities file and the video.
+6. If using GitPod:
+    * Navigate on the terminal to the `exercise-2/assets` directory, then run `python3 -m http.server`
+    * Open the suggested url and browse the files.